charmoniumQ/wf-reg-test/docs/icse_nier.md

 -->

 1. **Undermines long-term credibility**: More than half of scientists surveyed across all fields develop software for their research [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
+   ^[DSK: 90+% of researchers use research software, 50% develop it, research papers are filled with software mentions, research funders spend a significant fraction of their budget on software...]
    If computational experiments are allowed to collapse, scientists cannot independently verify or build on each others' results.
    This undermines two fundamental norms of science identified by Merton, organized skepticism and communalism [@merton_sociology_1974], that make science self-correcting.
    In recent years, this has manifested itself as the ongoing reproducibility crisis in computational science [@collberg_repeatability_2016], which damages the long-term credibility of science [@ritchie_science_2020].